🇺🇸 CAPITAL | WAILUKU

 808 PICKUPS: Get food delivered straight to your door from all the hottest restaurants.
 We also have Door Dash.

-Maui visitor guide budget- $200 and up depending on how frugal you are.
-Thankfully there are a lot of activities that are free in Hawaii like sunsets and beaches but Hawaii is expensive there is no way around it.
+Maui visitor guide travel budget- $250 and up depending on how frugal you are.
+Thankfully there are a lot of activities that are free in Hawaii like sunsets and beaches but Hawaii is expensive – there is no way around it.

 And let’s be real, you don’t visit the Hawaiian Islands to skimp, you come to paradise to pamper yourself in luxury.
 Still, it is possible to travel Maui on a budget.
 Check out the budget Maui travel guides below.